AndrewBioChem/NEUROML_FCD/README.md

 ![Логотип](https://github.com/AndrewBioChem/NEUROML_FCD/blob/main/Adobe%20Express%20-%20file.png)

 # Detection of brain area with Focal Cortical Dysplasia
-This repository consists of main jupyter notebook with data exploration and basic classifiers usage
+This repository consists of main Jupyter notebook with data exploration and basic classifiers usage

 ## Problem
 Focal cortical dysplasia (FCD) is one of the most common causes of drug-resistant epilepsy.
 However, its diagnosis remains extremely difficult, especially in mild cases.
-Traditional visual assessment methods such as T1w, T2w, and FLAIR strongly depend on the radiologist's expertise and often fail to detect subtle microstructural changes with the naked eye.
+Traditional visual assessment methods, such as T1w, T2w, and FLAIR, strongly depend on the radiologist's expertise and often fail to detect subtle microstructural changes with the naked eye.

 ## Task
 Detect FCD regions on MRI-derived radiomics data using ML classifiers.
 The objective was to develop a model with **zero false negatives per patient** (no missed patients) during cross-validation (CV), and to **minimize false positives (FP)**.

 ## Goal
-Build a patient-wise machine-learning pipeline to reduces the area of manual data inspection by a radiologist.
+Build a patient-wise machine-learning pipeline to reduce the area of manual data inspection by a radiologist.

+## Initial dataset information
+- Total samples: 11088
+- Healthy samples: 10660
+- FCD samples: 428
+- Unique subjects: 168
+- Unique brain areas: 66
+- Total radiomics features: 280

 ## Data exploration
 The dataset contained region-wise radiomics features derived from several MRI modalities (T1, T2, FLAIR).
 Each region was labeled as either FCD-positive or control.
-MRI-derived radiomics dataset included 279 features extracted from T1-weighted, T2-weighted and FLAIR images across 168 subjects.
+The MRI-derived radiomics dataset included 279 features extracted from T1-weighted, T2-weighted, and FLAIR images across 168 subjects.
 The dataset contained both healthy and FCD-affected 66 brain regions per subject.
 Each patient had several labeled regions.

 *Statistics*
 The composition of the dataset, feature distributions, and class balance were explored.
 Statistically significant radiomic differences between FCD and control tissue were identified through statistical testing (Mann-Whitney U with FDR correction).
 The effect size approximated group differences in size and direction.
 Top features were ranked by adjusted p-values and effect sizes.